-The risk identification and assessment process involves risk assessment of all new activities which has impact on process, system and people, which may include products, processes, systems, third party engagements or strategic alliances etc. Risk assessment methodology employs a more detailed and objective assessment of operational risk exposures for material risks identified through the risk identification processes, which enables us to prioritize risks and related mitigating actions.
+The risk identification and assessment process involves risk assessment of all new activities which has impact on process, system, customer and people, which may include products, processes, systems, third party engagements or strategic alliances etc. Risk assessment methodology employs a more detailed and objective assessment of operational risk exposures for material risks identified through the risk identification processes, which enables us to prioritize risks and related mitigating actions.
 A robust manual and system controls that are commensurate with the level of operational risks to be managed are in place.
 Review of existing controls through testing process helps the bank to identify gaps proactively and facilitate timely remedial action.
 The timely reporting of issues and Risk events is a critical component of the Bank's operational risk management process.
 Monitoring and reporting processes are in place for periodic status update of key operational risks.
+Risk profiles are generated for each unit.
+The unit also assists in conducting Outsourcing risk assessment in line with Outsourcing Risk Policy and obtaining relevant approval either internally or externally while engaging vendors for underlying services.
 The reports are submitted to the Board (as part of CRO update) and also to Risk Committee members (RC) for information and resolution.